choonchernlim/front-end-stack/README.md

 _"You want to be extra rigorous about making the best possible thing you can.
 Find everything that’s wrong with it and fix it.
 Seek negative feedback, particularly from friends." -- Elon Musk_

-Special thanks to the following individuals for making this project template better:-
+Special thanks to the following individuals for improving my sloppy work:-

 * Cory Cray
 * Jason Thiesse